This policy may be amended from time to time and was last updated on May 25th, 2019.

 Registration for Users

-In order to receive emails sent by Incubator.org you must first complete a signup form by registering online through our website.
+In order to access the Members Only features of incubator.org you must first complete the Request Invitation form and continue after that by registering online through our website.
 During registration, you are required to give contact information (such as first and last name and email address).
 Incubator.org collects personally identifiable information (PII) from our users during the initial signup process as well as during surveys or preference requests.
-We use this information to contact you with updates, newsletters, and special promotions which you have expressed interest in receiving.
+We use this information to contact you with messages about incubator.org which you have expressed interest in receiving.
 You may opt out of these emails at any time.

-Additional communications may include newsletters, updates, special promotions, surveys, and unsubscribe confirmations.
+Additional communications may include newsletters, press releases, announcements and updates about events, groups and pages, surveys, and unsubscribe confirmations.

 Personal data processed by Incubator.org shall not be kept for longer than is necessary for the intended processing or legal purposes.
 Users have the right to request that their information be deleted, and once the request has been verified the data will be deleted within 30 days.